SkroxiousDM/2d12GameSystem/docs/cult_of_mormo.md

 eve is considered the "Day of Blood."The greatest of sacrificial rites are conducted at this time.

-The Cult of Mormo has no larger hierarchy or central leadership, and in each region where it has spread it has assumed different shapes.
-Like outcroppings of toadstools or powdery stumps separated by miles, they may share a deeper root structure of strands and threads connecting them as a single greater being.
-Each of its smaller cults engages in its own rites to praise the god, seeking converts and slowly twisting their minds through exposure to the deeper lore of Mormo.
-Her priests serve as willing conduits for vast and malevolent alien intelligences seeking to secure a foothold on Earth.
-The branches of the cult are loosely aligned and require no organized conspiracy or collusion, only a willingness to conduct rites to Mormo and thereby summon and nurture her diverse children, a brood of
-. otherworldly horrors.

 PRIMEVAL HARBINGER

+Even knowledgeable members of the Cult of Mormo are ignorant of the true origins and unfathomable antiquity of their god.
+They say she has existed since the world began, and credit her with the germination of life, but
-Stories suggest a cabal of Babylonian magi turned to such rites five centuries before the founding of Rome, inspired to seek

-Even knowledgeable members of the Cult of Mormo are

-Mormo in a time of war and collapse.
-Their summoning rites

-ignorant of the true origins and unfathomable antiquity

-resulted in the appearance of a terrifying being they called the
+Stories suggest a cabal of Babylonian magi turned to such rites five centuries before the founding of Rome, inspired to seek Mormo in a time of war and collapse.
+Their summoning rites resulted in the appearance of a terrifying being they called the Ancient Mother, also referred to as Shuba-Nigur-Urash, words meaning "Shining Terrible Secret One of Earth" in a now extinct variant of Sumerian.
+This is thought to have been a corruption of an older name, Mash-Ngi, which means both "Black Goat" and "Dreams of Omen."
+The fate of those magi is unclear, though aspects of the cultendured in the lands east of Rome.

-of their god.
-They say she has existed since the world

-Ancient Mother, also referred to as Shuba-Nigur-Urash, words

-began, and credit her with the germination of life, but

-meaning "Shining Terrible Secret One of Earth" in a now extinct

 even this does not encompass the deeper truth.
-Mormo is

-variant of Sumerian.
-This is thought to have been a corruption

-not a terrestrial god but is a name given to a fragment of
+Mormo is not a terrestrial god but is a name given to a fragment of one of the Outer Gods, a being worshiped on thousands of worlds across vast cons, persisting wherever life has arisen and thinking beings evolved.

-of an older name, Mash-Ngi, which means both "Black Goat" and

-one of the Outer Gods, a being worshiped on thousands

-"Dreams of Omen."
-The fate of those magi is unclear, though

-of worlds across vast cons, persisting wherever life has

-aspects of the cultendured in the lands east of Rome.

-arisen and thinking beings evolved.

 The tie between Mormo and the black goat persisted in